Português English

 The witcher 3 blood and wine 6 min.jpeg

-I also wanted to test the game using the Brazilian Portuguese audio, and English subtitles for the sake of from-to mapping of concepts.
+I also wanted to test the game using the Brazilian Portuguese audio, and English media_SubTitles for the sake of from-to mapping of concepts.
 I was impressed the not only CD Projekt Red did a text translation of the game but a full voice over and the same for the expansions!
 That’s why they are my top 3 favorite developers.
 However, the Brazilian audio is a hit-and-miss.
 The actor choices are not perfect (Geralt is really cool, but there are some that are weird) but the most critical point is the pronunciation of the Witcher 3 specific things.
 They are a mess.
 Beauclair, Toussaint and even Geralt are pronounced differently actor from actor and even from the same actor in the same dialog tree.
-Using the English subtitles helped be to surpass the confusion.
+Using the English media_SubTitles helped be to surpass the confusion.

 The witcher 3 blood and wine 1 min.jpeg